 Reading Your Meter

-Other meter features include a sweep hand and the numbers 0-9 arranged clockwise around the face, as shown in the illustration.
-One revolution of the sweep hand represents one cubic meter of water used.
-The small triangle on the meter is a leak indicator.
+The meter has a sweep hand and the numbers 0-9 arranged clockwise around the face, as shown in the illustration.
+One revolution of the sweep hand represents one cubic foot of water used.
+The meter face also has a leak indicator.
+This indicator may look like a triangle or gear on the left, or a two-color wheel in the center of the meter face.
 To determine a leak, turn off all water.
-If the triangle is moving, water is going through the meter, which indicates that a leak is possible.
+If the indicator is moving, water is going through the meter, which means that a leak is possible.

 Apartment complexes, condominiums, multiple use facilities and manufactured home communities can submeter or allocate billing of water and wastewater rates to tenants.
-There are rules and regulatory practices established by the Texas Commission on Environmental Quality (TCEQ) that apartment owners must follow.
+There are rules and regulatory practices established by the Public Utility Commission of Texas that must be follow.

 The local utility is not directly involved in these matters and has no authority in dispute intervention or resolution.
-The TCEQ does not have a general toll-free number, but you can reach the main switchboard at (512) 239-1000 or contact the Region 4, Dallas/Fort Worth office at 817-588-5800.
+The Public Utility Commission of Texas has a consumer complaints hotlined: 1-888-782-8477.

 P. O. Box 870